2001 Audi RS4 (B5) review: Retro Road Test

 Smooth, rorty and pure, it’s a motor that feels just like it is: a regular V6 with two stonking great turbos bolted on.
 The disconnected, sensationless surge of modern motors?
 This is the antithesis.

 Soft-by-modern-standards springs add to the drama, because it rolls a bit in corners, then sits down at the rear under power.
-Exit a roundabout, setting it up to reach peak boost as you hit the exit, and the feeling is comparable to taking off in a jet.
+Exit a roundabout, setting it up to reach peak boost as you hit the exit, and the feeling is comparable to a jet taking off.

-It’s hugely thrilling and special: so much so it’s easy to forgive the slow, arm-twirling steering and concrete-damper ride that, until recently, was an Audi speciality.
+It’s hugely thrilling and special: so much so it’s easy to forgive the slow, arm-twirling steering and concrete-damper ride that, until recently, seemed to be an Audi speciality.

 Reliability and running costs